 Then it was time to climb into the Spitfire and get strapped in.
-I was going to be flying in Charlie, one of the two seat Spitfires operated by Aerial Collective.
+I was going to be flying in PV202 (G-CCCA), one of the two seat Spitfires operated by Aerial Collective.
 As the steps were wheeled away I took a moment to take it all in; staring at the instruments and dials, looking up at the canopy around me and hearing the radio chatter from ATC.
 We checked audio on the helmets and the engine roared into life.
 The sound was incredible, I could feel the power of the engine, and it was in this moment I realised this is it; this is really happening.
 I watched the propellers spinning round as we waited for the engine to heat up, and then before I knew it we had started to move.

-Charlie sped up and got ready to leave Duxford airfield behind.
-I looked out of the canopy and saw the earth fall away beneath us.
+PV202 sped up and got ready to leave the historic Duxford airfield behind.
+Looking out of the canopy I saw the earth fall away beneath us.
 I knew the Cambridgeshire countryside would be a sight to behold, but I never imagined just how beautiful; I even saw King’s College, the spires of its chapel rising up out of the city.
 We continued to climb and soon fields gave way to clouds, banks of white tinged with sunlight that made them look iridescent in the early evening light.
 It was so tranquil and calm it felt like we were floating through the air and time was standing still.